Romania - Country Commercial Guide

 Reductions in energy consumption are critical to the sustainability of the Romanian economy.
 For agriculture, decreases to the carbon footprint for irrigation can be achieved through the import of innovative U.S. solar panels and wind turbines technologies to pump irrigation water to crops and support clean energy and smart water initiatives.
 Such efforts would enable Romania to reach the EU Green Energy Deal’s emissions reduction targets by 2030.

-Improved access to smart irrigation water run by clean energy and agri-finance solutions are promising opportunities for farms to survive the soil erosion and desertification risks.
-They can benefit U.S. exporters of solar and wind farming technologies, irrigation water installations, agricultural machinery, and agri-food processing equipment seeking to do business in Romania’s agricultural sector as well as neighboring states interested in water supply, crop yields and agri-food security in the Black Sea Zone.
+Improved access to smart irrigation water run by clean energy and agri-finance solutions provided by U.S. exporters are way for farms to survive the soil erosion and desertification risks.
+Solar and wind farming technologies, irrigation water installations, agricultural machinery, and agri-food processing equipment will accelerate development of Romania’s agricultural sector.

-October 26th – 30th, 2022: INDAGRA – Annual International Trade Fair of Equipment and Products in Agriculture, Horticulture, Viticulture and Animal Husbandry, 26th Edition, Romexpo Exhibition Center, Bucharest, Romania, INDAGRA
+• INDAGRA – Annual International Trade Fair of Equipment and Products in Agriculture, Horticulture, Viticulture & Animal Husbandry, 27th Edition, Romexpo Exhibition Center, Bucharest

-June 2023: Expo AgriPlanta–RomAgroTec: Open-Air Exhibition, Trial Fields & Machinery Demonstration, 9th Edition, Fundulea, Calarasi County, Romania, AgriPlanta–RomAgroTec
+• May 2024: Expo AgriPlanta–RomAgroTec: Open-Air Exhibition, Trial Fields & Machinery Demonstration, 10th Edition, Fundulea, Calarasi County

 Contact Information